For an explanation of the application process, first see Becoming a Participant.

 Each week features a Head DJ who coordinates music together with participants who volunteer to DJ.
 Volunteering is very relaxed and informal with a chance to talk to the Head DJ in person about your range of experience and comfort before being given any DJ slots (normally just 30-60 minutes at a time).

 Yes!
 The Experiment is committed to helping to enable parents to participate, with an increasing number of participants having brought children the past several years.
 If this is something you are curious about or considering, please do not hesitate to contact info@TheBalboaExperiment.com with any questions or concerns.

 Each week has several dedicated support staff positions (for things like daily maintenance and interfacing with the catering company), in addition to/apart from the set of thirty participants for that week.

 These are highly sought-after, full-time volunteer positions which offer another opportunity to support and be a part of The Experiment, including staying in the same house with everyone and social dancing in the evenings; however unlike a participant, support staff cannot directly participate in sessions (although they can often audit/listen in on portions of them).

 Conversely, as an unfortunate consequence of the format, The Experiment is unable to offer work-trade opportunities–i.e. volunteering in exchange for a discount–as each week requires the complete set of thirty fully-paying participants to operate.

 If interested, please complete the prospective support staff survey.
-Note that support staff are not usually determined until sometime in November or December (after enrollment has been determined).
+Note that support staff are not usually determined until sometime in December or possibly January (after enrollment has been mostly finalized).

 Actually, The Experiment is now formally accepting inquiries into the possibility of expanding to additional dances as well as entirely different (non-dance) hobbies/activities/interests.
 For details and how you can help, see the formal announcement.